dbforge/nUpdate/README.md

 nUpdate
 =======

 An easy update solution for .NET-applications.
+Next commit with working changes on 31.07.2014